WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/american-archive-of-public-broadcasting-a-digital-library-for-teaching-media-literacy">SlideShare</a>
-  <li>Instructions on how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>Instructions on how to use the search and embed features are available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
 </ul>

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)